james-minton/jminton/content/post/the-petit-bourgeois-militia-unleashed/index.md

 ---
 One of the many frustrating things about the current moment is seeing quite clearly in hindsight so many of the indicators that presaged it, and grappling with my inability (or reluctance) back then to prognosticate forward to where we are today.
 For me personally, a number of the warning signs appeared during a visit last year to my southern home state, which had come to look markedly different in many ways from the place where I grew up.

-The main observation was the change of tone and aesthetic in the suburban neighborhood where I was staying, where a barracks mentality seemed to have taken hold.
+The main observation was the change of tone and aesthetic in my relatives' suburban neighborhood, where a barracks mentality seemed to have taken hold.
 Just a couple of many examples:

 One, the neighbor guy in an army-style camo hat riding an enormous metal beast resembling an Abrams tank that mowed his (already only half-inch tall) grass.
 I'd seen no lawnmower like it before—far bulkier and more tricked-out than required for the job, attesting to a need to project not just toughness but *total lawn domination*.
 (This in keeping with the hyperbolic upsizing of other suburban vehicles like pickup trucks, well exceeding any functional necessity.)
 This was not the lawn maintenance equipment I'd grown up with; it seemed military-grade, a tool of aggression.